per1234/EtherEvent/README.md

 - Returns: `true` = success, `false` = memory allocation failed
   - Type: boolean

-`EtherEvent.availableEvent(ethernetServer, cookie)` - Receives new event if an event is not already buffered.
+`EtherEvent.availableEvent(ethernetServer[, cookie][, password])` - Receives new event if an event is not already buffered.
 - Parameter: **ethernetServer** - The EthernetServer object created in the Ethernet setup of the user's sketch.
   - Type: EthernetServer
 - Parameter(optional): **cookie** - Cookie value to use in the authentication process.
 This can be used to provide a truly random cookie for enhanced security.
 If this parameter is not specified then a pseudorandom cookie will be generated with the random() function.
   - Type: long
+- Parameter(optional): **password** - Password to use for the current event send.
+If the password parameter is used then the cookie parameter must be specified(If you want EtherEvent to generate your cookie then use `false`).
+  - Type: char array, __FlashStringHelper(F() macro)
 - Returns: Buffer size required to receive the event.
 This is the length of the received event and the null terminator.
   - Type: byte